What Impulse Response Do Instrumental Variables Identify?: Model and Identification

-We introduce heterogeneity in the impulse response by noting that a one unit macroeconomic shock to the endogenous variable can be generated by various compositions of multiple structural shocks in the SVMA model.
-Therefore, the composite macroeconomic shock can be viewed as a \textit{heterogeneous treatment}.
-This is possible due to the flexible nature of the SVMA model that allows for a larger number of structural shocks than the observable endogenous variables.
+To analyze the heterogeneous effects of the components in the structural shock on the endogenous variables, we adopt a general non-invertible structural vector moving average (SVMA) model.
+SVMA is useful due to its flexible nature such that it allows for a larger number of structural shocks than the observable endogenous variables.